JoannaMacDev/JoannaMacDev.github.io/_posts/2017-05-18-Interactors-Part-1.md

 ```

 We can add a default, empty, configureView() method in an extension to this protocol to save us having to add an empty one in any derived class that doesn't need to do any initial configuration.

+However, the updateView() method is mandatory and its contents depend on where it is implemented, so we do not provide a default implementation in the protocol extension.

 ### A Label Interactor